Ukraine faces one of worst declines in GDP from a war, says EBRD

 Ukraine may suffer one of the worst falls in GDP after a war, the European Bank for Reconstruction and Development (EBRD) predicts in its 2022/23 Transition Report.

-In an analysis of economic damage suffered by nations after wars, the development bank estimated that in half of the countries growth was still below its trend rate 25 years later.
+In an analysis of the economic damage after wars, the development bank estimated that in half of the countries growth was still below the trend rate in comparator economies 25 years later.
 Projections indicate that the contraction in Ukraine’s GDP will be among the worst 10-20% of the conflicts in the last 200 years, it says.

 In its economic forecast in September, the bank forecast that Ukraine’s GDP will fall 30% this year but will start to recover by growing by 8% in 2023.
 The World Bank last month predicted a 35% fall in GDP this year.
 The EBRD will make its next forecast in February.